To acquire more leads and increase sales, you need to be familiar with search intent.

 At the end of the day, you’re creating content for a reason.
 You want it to be found.
 You want it to be read.
-And you want it have a positive effect on your business such as an increase in subscribers, qualified leads / inquiries, and sales.
+And you want it to convert, whether that’s in the form of more subscribers, more inquiries, or a boost in sales.

 Extra Reading: Search Intent in Action